Finding a Top Financial Advisor Firm in Bellevue, Washington

 - Risk management and insurance planning

-At its core, Paul R. Ried Financial Group tends to believe in long-term investing.
-So as the firm puts plans together for your portfolio, it will evaluate securities with a longer-term lean.
-Of course, your personal goals will have significant bearing on what your portfolio eventually looks like.
+At its core, Paul R. Ried Financial Group tends to believe in long-term investing and asset allocation.
+So as the firm puts plans together for your portfolio, it will evaluate securities with a long-term view.
+Of course, your personal goals will have a significant bearing on what your portfolio eventually looks like.

 This firm tends to invest in a collection of mutual funds, ETFs, over-the-counter securities and exchange-listed securities.
 Should you have any explicit investment restrictions, the firm should be able to take them into account.

 While Auxano Advisors has a $1 million account minimum, a majority of the firm's individual clients do not have a high net worth.
 The firm also works with pension and profit-sharing plans, charitable organizations, corporations and other businesses.

 There are plenty of advisory certifications to go around at Auxano.
 The firm has multiple certified financial planners (CFPs) along with one chartered financial analyst (CFA).

 Auxano is a fee-based firm, so a few of its advisors may be able to earn commissions from the sale of insurance products.
 Regardless, the firm is a fiduciary, legally requiring it to act in clients’ best interests at all times.

 Auxano Advisors Background

 Auxano Advisors has been in business in the Bellevue area since 1987.
 Peter Cline, the firm’s current CEO, founded the practice and remains its principal owner.
 Partners Alex Lee and Dwight Whiting hold minority ownership stakes in the business, as well.

 First and foremost, Auxano is a family office.
 This means that individuals and their families can combine retirement planning, estate planning, tax planning and more in conjunction with traditional investment advisory services.
 The firm does provide standalone investment advisory services too, though.